AndrewBerson/human_activity_recognition/README.md

 #### 5.1 Multinomial logistic regression (MLR)

-**Method** MLR generalizes logistic regression to multi-class classification tasks.

-**Experiments** We performed two sets of experiments using MLR.
+We performed two sets of experiments using MLR.
 In the first experiment, we used MLR after first reducing the dimensionality of the data set using PCA.
 In this experiment, the two parameters we tuned were the extent of dimensionality reduction as well as the L2 regularization parameter in MLR.
 We found that reducing the dimensionality of our data with PCA prior to fitting the model did not improve classification accuracy.